 I made this string art project in my shop just this afternoon, and I worked on it in between other projects.
 It’s nice to have something going on in the background while you are waiting for glue to dry.

 You will need a box of 1-1/2 inch shiny nails with large heads, a small piece of wood for the base, a stain of your choice, some lacquer, and string to make this project.

 Most woodworkers have stain and clear in their shops, so feel free to use anything you already have.
 I chose white string because I knew that I wanted to stain the board dark.
 You can make your own choice on the color end.

 Step One: Preparing the Blank and Routing the Edges For Your String Art

 The measurements for this project are not incredibly important unless you want to make this exact project.
 Feel free to make what you like, and use this as a guide.

 I will be demonstrating the measuring and marking out process based on proportions rather than measurements, so you will always have something that fits well, no matter what size piece you decide to use.

-Next, create a profile around the four edges of the board.
-I really like the look of an Ogee pattern, which is why I used it for this project.
 A different pattern will work as well, so take a look through your router bits and decide.
 I used this same pattern on my DIY Established Sign.